 Is an interview required as part of the admissions process?

-Yes – the interview is typically about an hour and is done over Zoom.
+Yes – the interview is typically about an hour and is done via Microsoft Teams.
 We have found that these meetings are better for your child in the mornings rather than after a full day of school, so we ask you to keep that in mind when finding a suitable time.
 A parent is generally close by in case the child gets 'stuck'.
 The conversation is very casual and questions include information about daily schedules, eating habits, likes and dislikes etc. There is also the opportunity for the child to ask questions.
 Interviews are conducted Monday – Friday mornings.

 How do I prepare my child for the Zoom interview?